Continued from Mennonite on an Emotional Roller-coaster

 I called Hilary instead since I had to pick up Izaak’s car from the factory anyway.

 While sitting in the waiting room waiting for Hilary with my forehead resting in my palms I got worried and I thought, “I really hope I don’t get fired after this.
 Oba dietschjat nochemol eent -- why can’t things just go smoothly for a change?”

 I lifted my head and there was Mrs. Braun walking around with her new baby, staring at me again.
 Mr. Braun walked in and looked at me and shook his head as he was talking to Mrs. Braun.
 He picked up the diaper bag and walked out of the hospital.
 Mrs. Braun was carrying the baby and could barely keep up with him, but he just kept walking like he was late for something.

 I thought “Oh crap!
 I just know he is going to call Mexico and my mom will know that I was in the hospital.”

 Hilary came in with a big smile on his face, asking me how I was feeling and if I was okay.
 I told him that I was okay and feeling much better.

-On our way walking out of the hospital I said, “I am sorry that you had to come and get me, but I couldn’t think of anyone else.”
+On our way walking out of the hospital I said, “I am sorry that you had to come and get me, but I couldn’t think of anyone else to call.”

 “No Anna, don’t be sorry and don’t worry about it, I wanted to come and pick you up.
 I wanted to make sure that you were okay and I am so happy to see that you are.
 Feel free to take tomorrow off and don’t worry about anything.
 It is completely up to you.”